mjhea0/node-stripe-charge/README.md

 ## to do

-1. add passport
-2. add mongose
+1. add mongose to store StripeID
-3. handle responses
+2. handle responses
-4. add email field to form for customer creation
-5. unit- FREAKING - testing
+3. unit- FREAKING - testing
-6. better error messages
-7. more